hossainchisty/Airbnb-Clone-Backend/README.md

-### Airbnb Clone Backend
+### ExploreAbode Backend

 Work in progress development and integration...⌛

-Airbnb is a service that lets property owners rent out their spaces to travelers looking for a place to stay. the main goal of this operating an online marketplace for short-term homestays and experiences.
+ExploreAbode is a service that lets property owners rent out their spaces to travelers looking for a place to stay. the main goal of this operating an online marketplace for short-term homestays and experiences.

 - Combined Onion and Modular Architecture Pattern